balparda/temp-nodes-query/README.md

 ```

-If you add a "--regexp 0" option to the command it will print a list of validators instead
+If you add a `--regexp 0` option to the command it will print a list of validators instead
-of a query regexp, like ["key_1", "key_2", ...].
+of a query regexp, like `["key_1", "key_2", ...]`.

 Example (*keys reduced and info logs removed for conciseness*):